lucas-diedrich/lucas-diedrich/README.md

 Hi, nice to meet you!
 I'm Lucas.

 I study biochemistry in my master's at Heidelberg University.
 Currently I am located at the Shalek Lab in Boston.
-My interests lay in using computatinal approaches to better understand cellular biology in the context of diseases and cellular dysfunction.
+My interests lay in using computational approaches to better understand cellular biology in the context of diseases and cellular dysfunction.
 I am especially fascinated by omics technologies and new methods to extract biological knowledge from these vast amounts of data!

 ## Programming